serverless/serverless/docs/guides/variables/terraform.md

 In this case, it is helpful to access the Terraform State Outputs from within your serverless.yml file so at deployment time it can look up details about the shared infrastructure, like the RDS connection string, or SQS Queue ARN.

+The Terraform Variable Resolver supports getting the Terraform State Outputs from either an `s3`, `remote`, or `cloud` backend.
+The `s3` backend is used when the Terraform State is stored in an S3 bucket, while the `remote` backend is used when the Terraform States is stored in a remote backend like Terraform HCP or compatible services like JFrog Artifactory Terraform Backend Repository.

+## Getting Outputs From The `s3` Backend

 Suppose you have a Terraform configuration that creates a DynamoDB table and you want to reference the name and ARN of the table in your serverless.yml file.
 You can use the `terraform` resolver to reference the Terraform State Outputs.

 ```hcl